fracturica/shardlib/README.md

 ### Session Storage
-The session storage allows for persistent storage of `simId`s.
-Session storage addresses the following two scenarios.
+Session storage is a persistent storage of `simId`s.
+It addresses the following two scenarios:
-There may be some records that have passed the success criteria there is data associated with them, but we wish to exclude them from further considerations.
-Conversely, there may be records that we wish to store for further analysis.
+ - exclusion of records from further considerations without writing to the Policrack database.
+ - earmarking `simId`s for further analysis.

 ### Interactivity

-The interactivity feature is a non-persistent queue, to which certain `simId`s can be added, removed and retrieved in subsequent operations.
+The interactivity feature is a non-persistent queue, to which `simId`s can be added, removed and retrieved in subsequent operations.

 ### Plots

 Shardlib can generate specialized plots for analysis and visualization of data from a single database record or multiple records.

 - __Color Maps (Contour Plots)__ &mdash; container size convergence analysis.